 To continue to negate the spread of COVID-19, Luther Seminary will hold Fall 2020 courses online.
 We will not open up on-campus housing to new residents until on-campus classes resume.
 Students for whom this would create a hardship must receive permission to move on-campus for the Fall semester (beginning Sept.
 1, 2020).
 If you want to be considered for on-campus housing, you should complete the application first.

 In the 2020-2021 academic year, Luther Seminary continues our transition towards our Campus of the Future with the sale of “lower campus” proceeding and our relocation to “upper campus.”
 Thus, available on-campus housing for 2020-2021 will be single furnished dormitory rooms in Bockman Hall and the Branston or Grantham Street houses (3-4 bedrooms).

-- Distributed Learning students and students commuting long distances can rent rooms on campus for intensives.
+Distributed Learning students and students commuting long distances can rent rooms on campus for intensives or residential focus sessions.
 Students interested in short-term housing can find more information and make reservations online.

-The 2019-2020 academic year will be a year of transition for our campus as our buildings undergo construction and remodeling towards our Campus of the Future.
-Given this, the following priorities have been established for on-campus housing with the goal of maximizing the use of our available units and helping to foster community for our new students.
+The following established priorities remain for on-campus housing with the goal of maximizing the use of our available units and helping to foster community for our new students.

-- Current on-campus residents enrolled in on-campus courses requesting lease extensions or renewals (approved on a case-by-case basis)
+- Current on-campus residents enrolled in on-campus courses may request lease extensions or renewals; these are approved on a case-by-case basis.

-- Incoming (new) International students (F-1 or J-1 visas; limited family housing options)
+- Incoming (new) International students (F-1 or J-1 visas; no family housing options).

-- Continuing residential students enrolled in on-campus courses
+- Continuing students that live off campus and are enrolled in on-campus (residential) courses.

 Questions can be directed to firstname.lastname@example.org.